DSR-RHIT/me447-visualizing-data/cm/week-02_assignments.md

 -   Add citations and references to the work in progress
 -   Use Word Styles to begin formatting your portfolio

-Presentations
+Due this week

--   D1 Scatterplot and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.
+-   Present your D1 Scatterplot and critique.
+See [portfolio requirements](folio-01_portfolio-requirements.md) and [portfolio checklist](folio-02_portfolio-checklist.pdf).

 Reading